 Turf and surf

-Breakfast at The Coffee Shop at Ocean Lab in Goodwick preceded our day’s riding from Fishguard as we continued along the Pembroke Coast.
+Breakfast at a coffee shop in Goodwick preceded our day’s riding from Fishguard as we continued along the Pembroke Coast.
 A gentle incline into the woodland valley of Cwm Gwaun led to some of the best riding of the whole route.
-The beer garden of a local pub provided snacks before country lanes took us through Nevern and St Dogmaels into Cardigan.
+The beer garden of quirky Dyffryn Arms provided snacks before country lanes took us through Nevern and St Dogmaels into Cardigan.
 Mid-afternoon, further ups and downs delivered great views and Instagram pictures.
 Seek out the life-size dolphin sculpture at Aberporth and bronze St Carannog who oversees the paddlers in Llangrannog bay, where The Beach Hut café is a cool hang out.

 Distance: About 30 miles